opws/opws-dataset/docs/fields.md

 - "showable": Password can be toggled to plaintext.

-## login.thirdparty
+## thirdparty.auth.providers

-*(The location of this field is currently under review, see [issue #31](https://github.com/opensets/domainprofiles/issues/31).)*

-An array of domains for third party credentials accepted for login.
+An array of domains for third party auth providers.

 ## sessions.manage.url